thibaultduponchelle/thibaultduponchelle.github.io/_posts/2026-02-26-4-Shades-Of-CPAN-Patching.md

 ### The CPAN++
 Sorry, no `cpanplus` was injured during this blog entry writing.

-We could introduce an alternative version of distributions, being origin artifact + patch(es). but ready to be consumed.
+We could introduce an alternative version of distributions, being origin artifact + patch(es) but ready to be consumed.

 It could be either hosted in MetaCPAN or another webserver.
 It should be opt-in in installers, either via alternative index and mirror or by specifying a flavor (like current "dev" flag).